Le Centre Pompidou

 To enter the collections, you have to go up a series of escalators that are contained in a big, zigzagged plexiglass tube that snakes its way up the side of the museum.
 Make sure to go all the way to the top, even if you're not visiting the galleries up there, to see an amazing view of Paris, with lots of recognizable landmarks.
 This is a perfect place for a photo before you enter the galleries.

 The very top floor of the museum houses a semi-fancy restaurant called Le Georges, which this starving writer/artist had the pleasure of sampling once long ago, on his accountant's dime.
 This place is a riot because it's decorated in a really over-the-top modern art style, with big curvy alien-esque pods and stark white, geometric, angular furniture; almost like a caricature of a snobby, artsy restaurant in a film.
 And I mean that in the nicest way possible!
-The view from the restaurant is absolutely stunning as well.
+The view of Paris from the restaurant is absolutely stunning as well.

 Related junk from Cool Stuff in Paris: